-Students who wish to participate in commencement ceremonies must successfully complete all degree requirements at least six weeks prior to the date set for the ceremony.
+Students who wish to participate in commencement ceremonies must successfully complete all degree requirements by the published commencement deadlines.
 Participation, though voluntarily, must be planned.
 All students intending to participate in the exercises must notify the Registrar's Office by the published due date so that regalia can be ordered.
 Students who do not follow these procedures will not be allowed to participate in commencement exercises.

-In order to receive a diploma or official transcript, all outstanding prior balances (including but not limited to tuition, residential/non-residential fees, thesis or dissertation fees, library fees and fines, parking fines, and miscellaneous charges) must be paid in full to the Student Accounts Office.
+In order to receive a diploma all outstanding prior balances (including but not limited to tuition, residential/non-residential fees, thesis or dissertation fees, library fees and fines, parking fines, and miscellaneous charges) must be paid in full to the Student Accounts Office.